 The NCC is the main federal urban planner in the National Capital Region.
 In this role, the NCC works in collaboration with stakeholders to enhance the natural and cultural character of the Capital.

-The NCC ensures that the highest standards of excellence in urban and architectural design are upheld.
+The NCC upholds the highest standards of excellence in urban and architectural design.
 The NCC’s goal is for the National Capital Region to be a model of urban planning: a place where decisions about the use and development of urban lands are based on considerations of environmental sensitivity, sustainability and best practices.

 The NCC and its predecessors have more than 100 years of experience in Capital planning.